 Today the 8th of March is International Women’s Day to celebrate all the achievements of women.
-I wouldn’t have thought we would need an official day but then I wouldn’t have thought in this day and age a Polish politician would stand up and say men MUST be paid more than women because they are “less intelligent then men”!
-So obviously there is room for improvement in terms of gender equality.
+I wouldn’t have thought we would need an official day!
+But then I wouldn’t have thought in this day and age a Polish politician would stand up and say men MUST be paid more than women because they are “less intelligent then men”!
+So obviously there is significant room for improvement in terms of gender equality.

 Axonn Media had parents complete a survey and found some interesting results:

-Mums are 4 times more likely to work part-time, its true someone has to juggle the children and it usually ends up being mum.
-Things are shifting slowly, some high-powered career women have gone back to work and the husband remains at home with the children, but it’s still very much in the minority.
-I am glad I have my blog because without it I think I would lose my confidence completely, I have deadlines and commitments that still challenge my mind so its not all about cleaning and tending to the boys.
+Mums are 4 times more likely to work part-time.
+It’s true someone has to juggle the children and it usually ends up being mum.
+Things are shifting slowly.
+Some high-powered career women have gone back to work and the husband remains at home with the children.
+However, it’s still very much in the minority.
+I am glad I have my blog because without it I think I would lose my confidence completely.
+I have deadlines and commitments that still challenge my mind so its not all about cleaning and tending to the boys.

-62% of parents surveyed thought that parenthood hampered their career, I think for me it just gave me the motivation to find something else that worked, blogging fitted around with the needs of the children so in a way have been bold!
-I haven’t just stayed in my role as caregiver I have carved out a new job for myself, which has the flexibility I need to still be at home with the boys over the holidays.
+62% of parents surveyed thought that parenthood hampered their career.
+I think for me it just gave me the motivation to find something else that worked.
+Blogging fitted around with the needs of the children so in a way I have been bold!
+I haven’t just stayed in my role as caregiver I have carved out a new job for myself.
+One which has the flexibility I need to still be at home with the boys over the holidays.